chaseungjoon/airtrack/README.md

 # AirTrack
 > **Your Keyboard is now your Trackpad.**

-AirTrack is a revolutionary software utility that uses your laptop's webcam and On-device AI to turn your keyboard area into a virtual trackpad.
+AirTrack is a software utility that uses your laptop's webcam and On-device AI to turn your keyboard area into a virtual trackpad.
 Stop moving your wrists down; start controlling your cursor right where you type.

 ## Key Features
 * **Hardware-Free:** No extra hardware required.
 Just your built-in webcam.